Friday, 29 June 2007

 To garnish:

-5 hard-boiled eggs, peeled and quartered.
+5 hard-boiled eggs, peeled and quartered

-freshly choppped parsley and mint
+freshly chopped parsley and mint

 A handful of capers (optional)

 Put the new potatoes, unpeeled, in a saucepan of cold, salted water and bring to the boil.
-Boil gently until tender (but not falling apart).
+Boil gently until just tender (but not falling apart).

-Drain the potatoes and allow to cool for 10 minutes.
-Cut into thick slices (about 5mm), peel and all, and place in a deep mixing bowl.
 Pour the dressing over the warm potatoes and toss very gently to combine.
 Now tip the salad into a wide, flat dish, arrange the quartered eggs on top and scatter with capers, parsley and mint.
 Allow to cool and serve at room temperature.
-Serve 6-8.

 Print Friendly and PDFPrint Friendly